SCOTT SIMON, HOST:

 UNIDENTIFIED PERFORMERS: (Singing) God I hope I get it, I hope I get it.
 How many people does he need?
 How many people does he need?

-SIMON: And over those decades, Lou Volpe has sent scores of students out into lives in the theater, but he's also enriched the lives of thousands of students who may never get closer to live theater again than a shopping mall Santa but have had their lives out and outlooks energized by Lou Volpe.
+SIMON: And over those decades, Lou Volpe has sent scores of students out into lives in the theater, but he's also enriched the lives of thousands of students who may never get closer to live theater again than a shopping mall Santa, but have had their lives and outlooks energized by Lou Volpe.

 (SOUNDBITE OF MUSICAL, "RENT")

 UNIDENTIFIED PERFORMERS: (Singing) La vie Boheme.